-Coach Traub is honored to be called “Coach” by quite a few people over his 21 years in coaching.
-He coached college baseball for 13 years with success at: Emory University, Presbyterian College, Brevard College, The University of Virginia, and Cedar Valley College.
-He has been a full-time mental skills coach, consultant, and author going on ten years now.
+Coach Traub is honored to be called “Coach” by quite a few people over his 24 years in coaching.
+He coached college baseball for 13 years at Emory University, Presbyterian College, Brevard College, The University of Virginia, and Cedar Valley College.
+He has been a full-time mental skills coach, consultant, and author going on twelve years now.
 He has worked with individuals and teams in all sports from figure skating to golf to softball to football.
 He has, on multiple occasions, taught mental skills to parents and athletes jointly with 19X World Champion Sprinter Michael Johnson.
 He has authored two books: A Coaches Guide to Winning the Mental Game and Leadership Training for Softball.
 He has also put together a mental skills training workbook for athletes, a mental skills training workbook for coaches, and organized three Mental Skills Training Full-Day Workshops for professional coaches.
 His speakers at those have included Trevor Moawad, who is the mental skills coach for Alabama and FSU Football, among others; Fran Pirozzolo, whose clients include PGA golfers, Evander Holyfield, The New York Yankees (he earned 4 World Series Championship Rings with them), The Texas Rangers (1 American League Championship Ring), the Houston Texans, and others; and Vince Poscente, an Olympian and a professional speaker.